parths12/impact-fashion/README.md

-# Impact Fashion - AI-Powered Fashion Recommender
+# Shopsmarter - AI-Powered Fashion Recommender

-Impact Fashion is an intelligent fashion recommendation system that uses AI to provide personalized clothing suggestions based on user preferences, uploaded images, and text queries.
+Shopsmarter is an intelligent fashion recommendation system that uses AI to provide personalized clothing suggestions based on user preferences, uploaded images, and text queries.

 ## Features